Skip to main content

 We are one of the largest centers in the UK for the study and treatment of sleep-disordered breathing.
 We have three, comfortable rooms where patients stay overnight while their sleeping patterns are monitored, one of which is suitable for a disabled patient.
 Each room has a shower and automated room temperature to suit each patients' requirements.

-A carer can be assigned to stay with you in your room on a put-up bed overnight, if required.
+A carer can stay with you in your room on a put-up bed overnight if required.
+Please talk to us before you come in if you would like somebody to stay with you.

-You can read more about a patient's sleep study experience here.
+Read more about a Royal Brompton patient's sleep study experience

 Visiting the ward